build-on-aws/content/.github/ISSUE_TEMPLATE/issue-template.md

 ### Screenshots

-### Does this content need to be updated by a certain date?
+### Does this content/behavior need to be updated by a certain date?
 If so, by what date?